 C-PK-2 Compatible Commercial Recreation Facilities.
-Ensure that new visitor-serving and commercial development is compatible in architectural character, scale, and function with the character of the community in which it is located, including to preserve the integrity and special qualities of coastal villages in the Coastal Zone.
-Site and design visitor-serving and commercial development to minimize impacts on the environment and other uses in the area, and evaluate it for assure its conformance with LCP policies on natural resources, agriculture, visual quality, public access, and public services, among others
+Ensure that new visitor-serving and commercial development is compatible in architectural character, scale, and function with the character of the community in which it is located to preserve the integrity and special qualities of coastal villages in the Coastal Zone.
+Site and design visitor-serving and commercial development to minimize impacts on the environment and other uses in the area, and evaluate it for its conformance with LCP policies on natural resources, agriculture, visual quality, public access, and public services, among others.
+(PC app.
+9/19/11, 10/26/09)

+116 Parks, Recreation and Visitor-Serving Uses

 [Adapted from Unit II Recreation and Visitor-Serving Facilities Policies 1, p.
 42, and 3.a, p.
-43] [Adapted from Unit II Recreation and Visitor Serving Facilities Policies 1, p.
-42, and 3.a, p.
 43]

 C-PK-3 Mixed Uses in the Coastal Village Commercial/Residential Zone.
 Continue to permit a mixture of residential and commercial uses in the C-VCR zoning district to maintain the established character of village commercial areas.
 Principal permitted use of the C-VCR zone shall include commercial and residential uses.
-Require a Use Permit for In the village commercial core area, residential uses shall be limited to: (a) the upper floors, and/or (b) the lower floors if not located on the road-facing side of the property.
-Residential uses on the ground floor of a new or existing structure of the road-facing side of the property shall only be allowed subject to a use permit where a finding can be made that the development maintains and/or enhances the established character of village commercial areas.
-Existing legally established residential uses in the C-VCR zone on the ground floor and road-facing side of the property can be maintained. proposed on the ground floor of a new or existing structure on the road-facing side of the property.
-Replacement, maintenance and repair of any legal existing residential uses shall be exempt from the above provision and shall be permitted.
+Require a Use Permit for residential uses proposed on the ground floor of a new or existing structure on the road-facing side of the property.
+Replacement, maintenance and repair of any legal existing residential use shall be exempt from the above provision and shall be permitted.

-[Adapted from Unit I Recreation and Visitor-Serving Facilities Policy 14, p.
-13] [Adapted from Unit I Recreation and Visitor Serving Facilities Policy 14, p.
+(PC app.
+9/19/11, 7/29/10) [Adapted from Unit I Recreation and Visitor-Serving Facilities Policy 14, p.
 13]